Venturous Capital Grants

 Specific Costs These Grants Fund

 Our grants cover extraordinary integral expenses necessary for the production of a new play—specific expenses without which the play could not be produced.
-We do not support enhanced production values or costs associated with specific production styles.
+We do not support routine production expenses (see below) or enhanced production values or costs associated with specific production styles.

 These grants are intended to remove perceived obstacles to production by underwriting unusual expenses.
 Eligible extraordinary expenses typically include: